A weekend in Görlitz, Germany: old town streets, cafés and beer

 If you feel like stretching your legs, Landeskrone is the hill just outside town.
 You can get there by bus or on foot, and the trail up takes less than an hour.
 It’s not a dramatic hike, but once you’re at the top, you see the whole town spread out below, with the river marking the border and fields stretching into Poland.

 Bring a snack or a thermos if you can.
-There are benches at the summit, and it’s the kind of view you want to linger over for a while.
+There are benches at the summit, and it’s the kind of view you want to hang around for a while.
 On a clear day, it feels like you can see forever, and it gives you a good sense of just how tucked-away Görlitz really is.

 Café Herzstück